Webblitchy/posh-jwt/README.md

 ## Usage

-The module provides two main functions: `New-Jwt`, `Test-Jwt` (also aliased to `Verify-JwtSignature`), as well as service functions - `ConvertFrom-Base64UrlString`, `ConvertFrom-Base64UrlString`, `Get-JwtHeader`, and `Get-JwtPayload`.
+The module provides two main functions: `New-Jwt`, `Test-Jwt`, as well as service functions - `ConvertFrom-Base64UrlString`, `ConvertFrom-Base64UrlString`, `Get-JwtHeader`, and `Get-JwtPayload`.
 Descriptions and help for each are available by running `Get-Help`.

 ### Using **RS256** algorithm